paycoreio/docs/docs/payment-providers/neteller/connect-manual.md

 - [x] Test mode

 !!! note
-    These parameters are set according to your Merchant account type!
+    This parameter is set according to your Merchant account type!

 !!! tip
     **Don't forget to Save changes to confirm connection!**